What is Real Estate and Valuation?

 2. Often Used Metrics Like Cap Rates Have Limits

 A cursory glance at commercial real estate listings might reveal metrics such as cap rate or yields being mentioned.
 Cap rate, or capitalization rates, are the initial return expected on a property based on its forward net operating income or NOI.
-NOI is very similar in theory to EBITDA in that it is an unlevered, pre-tax, cash flow based, operating-earnings driven metric.
-The formula for cap rate is:
+NOI is very similar in theory to EBITDA in that it is an unlevered, pre-tax, cash flow-based, operating-earnings-driven metric.
+The formula for the cap rate is:

 Net operating income (NOI) of next twelve months / Market value of the building

 If there is a current asking price for a building, this would serve as the market value (a negotiated sale price could also be used).
 Cap rates do use future earnings but are limited to the next twelve-month earnings.
 This is incredibly shortsighted when considering the long nature of a building asset.